AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/setup-pre-join-screen-in-live-hub.md

 A Live Hub session in Adobe Learning Manager is a live, Instructor-led training that Instructors and Learners attend together in a virtual classroom.
 During a session, participants can talk, chat, respond to polls and quizzes, collaborate on a whiteboard, and join breakout rooms for smaller group discussions.

 This article explains how a session works from start to finish and walks through the shared setup that applies to everyone, regardless of role.
-To learn how to enter a session, see the role-specific articles listed at the end.

 ## What you will see on the pre-join screen